0x1eef/portzap/README.md

 #### CLI: setup-portzap

-This command should be run after installing portzap for the first time:
+`setup-portzap` should be run after installing portzap for the first time. <br> There is no harm in running `setup-portzap` multiple times:

     # Add the '_portzap' user, group and home directory
     # This command requires root privileges